awsdocs/aws-glue-developer-guide/doc_source/console-jobs.md

 + CPU Load: Driver and Executors
 + Job Execution: Active Executors, Completed Stages & Maximum Needed Executors

-Data for these graphs is pushed to CloudWatch metrics if the job is enabled to collect metrics\.
-For more information about how to enable metrics and interpret the graphs, see [Job Monitoring and Debugging](monitor-profile-glue-job-cloudwatch-metrics.md)\.
+Data for these graphs is pushed to CloudWatch metrics if the job is configured to collect metrics\.
+For more information about how to turn on metrics and interpret the graphs, see [Job Monitoring and Debugging](monitor-profile-glue-job-cloudwatch-metrics.md)\.

 **Example of ETL Data Movement Graph**
 The ETL Data Movement graph shows the following metrics: